openhab/openhab-docs/installation/linux.md

 ## Recommended Additional Setup Steps

-The following is not directly related to the openHAB installation but rather recommended on a openHAB system.
+The following is not directly related to the openHAB installation but rather recommended on an openHAB system.
 The need for these and the exact implementation on a specific system might differ from user to user.

 ### Privileges for Common Peripherals